Horizon-Simulations/HS-flybywire/README.md

  ```

 ## How to build
-Make sure docker are isntalled.
+Make sure docker is installed.
 Prefferably with WSL2 backend.

 ### Software requirements
 - Docker Desktop or native on WSL2